thaapasa/bookkeeper/README.md

 ### Client web app

-Start development build by running `yarn start-client`.
+Start development build by running `yarn watch-client`.

 You can see console logging by setting the `debug` variable to `localStorage`;
 for example: `localStorage.debug = 'bookkeeper*'`.